 Action: On Macintosh 10.9 device install Apple's jdk 1.6 and log in again.

-ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device
+ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device be installed manually before the ZENworks Agent installation.

 Explanation: ZENworks agent installation fails with the following error message: